• Skip to primary navigation

 • Cut out two squares from a sheet of white cardboard.

-• You can draw anything, but part of the picture needs to be on one square of card and the other part on the second piece of card.
+• You can draw anything, but part of the picture must be on one square of the card and the other on the second piece of card.
 It can be a bit tricky to get the positioning right, so keep it simple.

 • Glue or sellotape a pencil in between the two pictures.